fpolatynski/HTTP_server/README.md

 # Small HTTP server
-Dockerised Http server writen in C.
+Dockerised Http server writen in C that generate custom html file in the browser.

-its not ready yet:(
+### How to run
+To run you need to run command
+'''
+./run_docker.sh
+'''